fbpx

 After a hot afternoon stretch, I was able to meet my wife and daughter to finish the last mile!
 I was met with friends and family at the finish as I tried to process it all.

-Through all the highs and lows, a lot of lessons were learned.
 I am grateful for the memories made and joy shared.
 Thank you for being a critical part of making it possible for a man to experience freedom from his addiction.
 In total, we raised over $39,000!

 God bless!